avito-tech/bioyino/README.md

 One of Bioyino's most powerful features - multimessage mode - require it to be working on GNU/Linux.

 * Install [capnp compiler tool](https://capnproto.org/install.html) to generate schemas.
 It's usually downloaded using your distribution's package manager.
 * Do the usual Rust-program build-install cycle.
 Please note, that building is always tested on latest stable version of Rust.
+Rust 2018 edition is required.

 ```
 $ git clone <this repo>